aristanetworks/anta/README.md

 # Devices testing demo

-To test devices, once you are done with the requirements described above, you simply need to indicate:
+To test devices, once you are done with the installation, you simply need to indicate:

 - Your devices name or IP address in a text file.
 Here's an [example](examples/devices.txt).
 - The tests you would like to run in a YAML file.
 Some tests require an argument.
 In that case, provide it using the same YAML file.
 Here's an [example](examples/tests.yaml).